Skip to main content

 Havré Castle, locally known as Château d'Havré, lies in the town of the same name, in the province of Hainaut in the Wallonia region in Belgium.

-The first fortification at this site was built in the 12th century and was used as an advanced defense post for the town of Mons, along the Haine river.
-It was owned by the Enghien family who gave the castle its present rectangular ground plan.
+The first fortification at this site was built in the 12th century and served as an advanced defense post for the town of Mons along the Haine River.
+It was owned by the Enghien family, who gave the castle its current rectangular layout.

-In 1365 Havré Castle was almost destroyed when it was taken by a Flemish army, who occupied the region.
+In 1365, Havré Castle was nearly destroyed when it was seized by a Flemish army that occupied the region.

-In 1518 Havré Castle went to Philippe de Croy, due to an exchange.
-In March 1578 the castle was sieged by a small army.
-The defenders surrendered immediately, keeping the castle intact.
-In July that same year however, when the village was attacked and taken after heavy artillery fire, the castle suffered severe damage and went up in flames.
+In 1518, Havré Castle was transferred to Philippe de Croÿ through an exchange.
+In March 1578, the castle was besieged by a small army, and the defenders surrendered immediately, keeping the castle intact.
+However, in July of that year, when the village was attacked and captured after heavy artillery fire, the castle suffered severe damage and went up in flames.

-Charles-Alexandre de Croy had the castle rebuilt in 1600 into a lavish residence.
-Charles-Alexandre was an important figure; Knight of the Order of the Golden Fleece, Chamberlain of Albert VII, Archduke of Austria and a Prince in the Holy Roman Empire.
-He entertained lots of important guests; the painter Peter Paul Rubens, Marie de Medicis, wife of King Henry IV of France, the Infanta Isabella Clara Eugenia of Spain, Mary of Hungary, Governess of the Netherlands, the Duke of Marlborough and the Prince of Savoy.
+Charles-Alexandre de Croÿ had the castle rebuilt in 1600 into a lavish residence.
+He was an important figure: a Knight of the Order of the Golden Fleece, Chamberlain of Albert VII, Archduke of Austria, and a Prince in the Holy Roman Empire.
+He hosted many notable guests, including painter Peter Paul Rubens, Marie de Médici (wife of King Henry IV of France), the Infanta Isabella Clara Eugenia of Spain, Mary of Hungary (Governess of the Netherlands), the Duke of Marlborough, and the Prince of Savoy.

-Later the castle fell into disuse until 1839 when it was abandoned by the Croy family.
+Later, the castle fell into disuse until 1839, after it was abandoned by the Croÿ family.

 Gallery